Inedo/inedo-docs/Content/proget/api/security/users/edit.md

 ```

 ## HTTP Request Specification

-To edit an existing User account, simply `POST` to the URL with an [appropriate API Key](/docs/proget/api/security#authentication) and a [SecurityUser](/docs/proget/api/security#securityuser-object) object as the request body.
+To edit an existing User account, simply `POST` to the URL with an [appropriate API Key](/docs/proget/api/security#authentication) and a `SecurityUser` object (see [SecurityUser.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/SecurityUser.cs)) object as the request body.
+The `Name` property's value must already exist in ProGet.

 ```plaintext
 POST /api/security/users/update